homemadearcade/zero/todo/__ICEBOX-FEATURES.md

 Destroyed By Message ( You lost because... )

+We should have more than 1 projectile possible

 MORE EVENTS
   onCutsceneEnd Event, onStageEntered
   On touch end.
 Instead of an array - plant a boolean on another collider? maybe? and like reset that boolean every loop.
 Once it doesnt need to be reset, thats when the touch stopped? right?